vimashawarma/hello/README.md

 `for Windows Users`

 1. install Python from <a href="https://www.python.org/ftp/python/3.9.2/python-3.9.2-amd64.exe">here</a>. it is super important that checkbox `Add Python to PATH` is checked on setup.
-2. after Python is installed, you need to install the required modules that are used for this script.
-3. open the file called `Install_Requirements.bat`. this will do everything for you with no issues, simple.
+2. open the file called `Install_Requirements.bat`. this will do everything for you with no issues, simple.

 1. on your phone, open snapchat, create a shortcut with as many people as possible to spam snaps to.
 2. download snapchat on your computer
 3. login and allow permissions to your camera/microphone/etc
 4. if you don't have a camera, download obs studio and get a virtual camera.
 5. you may need to restart your pc if you only downloaded a virtual camera just now.
-6. open the `main.py` script with Python. select the Start option and begin.
+6. open the `main.py` script with python. select the start option and begin.

 ---------------------------------------
 ### note
-1. this script works best if you leave your pc idle/afk
+1. this script works best if you leave your pc afk
 2. this script was made for educational purposes
 3. i am not responsible for your actions